-The Learning Mentor is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the Learning Mentor may:
+The House Leader is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the House Leader may:

-- speak to the students involved in the allegations, including the victim/s, the alleged perpetrator/s and any witnesses to the incidents - speak to the parents of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.
+- speak to the students involved in the allegations, including the victim/s, the alleged perpetrator/s and any witnesses to the incidents - speak to the parents of the students involved

+- speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.

-All communications with the Learning Mentor in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the House Leader while investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.